Albuquerque DUI Lawyers and DWI Attorneys

 - The first type is a standard breathalyzer, in which a chemical reaction causes a color change that signals the presence of alcohol.
 As air from a person’s breath passes through a mixture of chemicals, the reddish-orange color caused by the presence of dichromate ions is changed to green when alcohol triggers a reaction leading to the creation of chromium ions.

-An Intoxilyzer uses infrared spectroscopy to detect the presence of alcohol in a person’s breath.
+- An Intoxilyzer uses infrared spectroscopy to detect the presence of alcohol in a person’s breath.
 Infrared spectroscopy is the practice of passing infrared light through a gaseous or liquid mixture to determine its chemical composition.
 The different chemicals in the mixture are of different densities and allow light to pass at different speeds.
 When alcohol is detected, the chemical composition changes to reflect its presence.

-The third type of breathalyzer is the Alco-sensor, which detects alcohol by measuring a chemical reaction in a fuel cell.
+- The third type of breathalyzer is the Alco-sensor, which detects alcohol by measuring a chemical reaction in a fuel cell.
 The Alco-sensor contains a fuel cell with chemicals that react in a specific way to the presence of alcohol, and thus officers are able to determine the BAC of the person being tested.